 Art.
 4. House or travel pitching conflicts or disputes should be raised to the travel coordinator and the league commissioner as soon as they arise.

-Art 3.
 All able and eligible players must be in the lineup and in the batting order for the entire game.
 There can be no substitute batters or pinch hitters.
-All able and eligible players, including Farm Team players, will constitute the "batting order" and all players will bat during the entire game in the order established by the lineup.
+All able and eligible players, including call-up players, will constitute the "batting order" and all players will bat during the entire game in the order established by the lineup.
 The only exception to this rule exists if a player is temporarily or permanently removed from the game due to injury, illness, or disciplinary action or has to leave the game early for personal reasons.

 There is no designated hitter in any league.

-Art 1.
-A strike is charged to the batter when:
+Art.
+1. A strike is charged to the batter when:

 Art.
-4. Junior/7U (Tee-Ball at bats) and Rookie: A ball is foul if it does not pass the diagonal line that is in front of home plate.
+4. Junior/7U (tee-ball at bats) and Rookie: A ball is foul if it does not pass the diagonal line that is in front of home plate.

 Art.
 1b.
 Rev...

-Art 1j.
+Art.
+1j.
 Junior/7U and Rookie: if they attempt to bunt the ball.

 Art.
 1. Rookie: All Players Bat Rule: